African peanut stew is a rich, flavorful, and nutritious one-pot recipe with peanut butter, tomatoes, sweet potatoes, aromatic spices, and chickpeas.

 creamy tomato base with sweet potato chunks and chickpeas and hand holding a wooden spoon

-Now stir in the spinach and cook for a few seconds or until they wilt.
+Now stir in the spinach and cook for a few seconds or until it wilts.
 Taste and adjust for salt.

 creamy stew with sweet potato and spinach in a skillet with a wooden spoon